 All students seeking admission to honours and advanced major programs must consult the department chair by March 31 of the second year to obtain approval for proposed course patterns, and again in March of the junior year for advice on thesis and senior seminar requirements.

 ENGLISH MAJOR PROGRAM

-English Major students should consult with the Department Chair in March of their Sophomore year.
-Students majoring in English must take the following courses: ENGL 100, 110, 111/112 or equivalent; six credits Medieval or Renaissance; six credits 18th- or 19th-century; six credits 20th- and 21st-century or Canadian or Postcolonial; and twelve credits ENGL electives.
-Major students will normally complete at least nine credits of 200-level courses before enrolling in a 300- or 400-level with at least 18 credits at the 300 or 400 level.
+Students majoring in English must take the following courses: 6 credits from ENGL 100, 111/112 or equivalent; ENGL 215; nine credits from pre-1800; three credits Canadian or Postcolonial; and fifteen credits ENGL electives.
+Major students normally require at least 9 credits of English courses before enrolling in a 300- or 400-level with at least 18 credits at the 300 or 400 level.

 ENGLISH HONOURS WITH SUBSIDIARY SUBJECT OR ENGLISH AS SUBSIDIARY SUBJECT

 English Honours with a subsidiary subject requires 48 credits in the same pattern as the English honours program.

 Each year certain advanced courses will be designated senior seminars.
 All honours and advanced major students must be enroled in two of these during their senior year, one in the first term and the other in the second term.
 Normally students will have third-year standing and have taken a minimum of 15 credits in English.
 Priority will be given to honours and advanced major students in English.
 Students may enrol in additional English seminars as part of their normal degree pattern, but do so as a 300-level course.

 The humanities colloquium is an optional and interdisciplinary way of studying three first-year courses, usually ENGL 100, HIST 101, 102, and PHIL 100.
 See section 4.4 of the Academic Calendar for further information.